Bogcar/iFame/doc/Progettazione.md

 ### Abstract

-  > The books of coocking are very present in kitchens, but
+  > The cookbooks are very present in kitchens, but
   > sometimes those can be cumbersome.
   > For solve this problem there is the use of tecnology,
   > some people use tablets, mobile phone, etc.